galafis/mlops-model-deployment-platform/README.md

 - **Full Automation**: Demonstration of how to automate the model lifecycle, from registration to deployment and undeployment, following CI/CD principles.
 - **Professional Code**: Well-structured code examples, following industry best practices, with a focus on modularity, reusability, and maintainability.
 - **Complete Documentation**: Each platform component is accompanied by detailed documentation, explanatory diagrams, and practical use cases.
-- **Tests Included**: Code modules validated through unit and integration tests, ensuring the robustness and reliability of the solutions.
+- **Tests Included**: Code modules validated through unit and integration tests, guaranteeing the robustness and reliability of the solutions.

 ### 📊 Visualization